AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

    end record with Aggregate_Type;

 This aspect must be positioned on the root of a tagged type hierarchy.
-It forbids the introduction of user defined constructors, destructor, clone and adjust attributes in derivations.
+It forbids the introduction of user defined constructors, destructors, clone and adjust attributes in derivations.
 All record components of such types must also be Aggregate_Type types.